 Why Should I Hide My Web Activity from My Internet Service Provider (ISP)?

+So, why should you use a VPN to hide your activity?
 Even if you have deleted your cookies and cleared your browsing activity, your ISP likely still has access to them.
 ISPs can view and access all of your DNS queries and a host of information about your browsing activities.

 In the United States, ISPs have a legal right to sell their user’s browsing activity data as long as it is anonymized.
 However, your private information should remain private.
 A VPN will ensure browsing activities, user data, and internet history remains hidden from your ISP.